Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 One way of accomplishing this is to limit the number of places where a viewer can click.

 Only include essential navigation options on your main menu.
-(For landing pages, you may want to consider eliminating navigation menus entirely.)
+(For landing pages, you may consider eliminating navigation menus.)

 Even if you have a complex website with many pages and lots of information, you can share the rest of your site with the customer at another time – after they’ve converted.